RnodeC/RnodeC.os_baseline/README.md

 Role Variables
 --------------

-* nodestrap_sshd_port: anything other than 22
+* os_baseline_sshd_port: anything other than 22
-* nodestrap_admin_users: list of local user accounts to set up.
+* os_baseline_admin_users: list of local user accounts to set up.
 These accounts will be authorized to ssh via pubkey authentication and be added to sudoers.

 Dependencies
 ------------